xde0037/DDP_Final/index.Rmd

   rendering of related information.
 - Data was sourced from GADM public data site as well as Indian government's public data site.
   ( see references on last slide )

-- Due to RStudio's issues, this presentation was not run through its presenter and so the live application screens could not be captured while making this presentation.
-However, main screen as captured with snipping tool is included later in this presentation.
-Also the efforts to embed entire Shiny application inside RMarkdown and then running through Slidify also did not work well.
-Application size and features used could be issue there.
-- Application is hosted at :
+- Application is hosted at : https://xde0037.shinyapps.io/Test02/

-- And GitHUB repo is here  :
+- And GitHUB repo is here  : https://github.com/xde0037/DDP_Final

 ---